Dial-a-Mattress accuses NaBANCO of wrong-doing

 Gangster Behavior or Standard Practices?

 According to acquiring specialists, the escrow request of NaBANCO is a practice, and is an option that's included in almost all contracts.
-"It is not uncommon to retain funds within a period of time to prevent chargebacks," said Linda Ford, a lawyer and merchant acquirer adviser based in Louisville, Ky.. https://futonadvisors.com/bed-room-making-sick/
+"It is not uncommon to retain funds within a period of time to prevent chargebacks," said Linda Ford, a lawyer and merchant acquirer adviser based in Louisville, Ky.
+In case you want to find out a futon mattress, read here https://futonadvisors.com/bed-room-making-sick/

 The practice becomes much more prevalent with higher-risk retailers, such as mail order companies, said Wyatt Baxter, president of a Renton, Washington-based independent sales organization (ISO) called Bancard USA, as well as president of Kansas City, Mo.-based Bankcard Services Association (BSA), which represents the interests of ISOs.